thomasfowlerFIS/devops-a-brief-history-of-virtualization/README.md

 This was approaching the self-service the system administrators wanted for application teams to become more self-sufficient.
-Additionally, it allowed the system administrators to focus more on hardening their infrastructure and securing their networks.
+Providing more self-service capabilities allowed the system administrators to focus more on hardening their infrastructure and further securing their networks.

 ------------------------------------------------